 Before I took the leap to freelancing full time, I’d assumed that telecommuting would mean never wearing pants and getting to answer emails from the comfort of my bed.
 Certainly, there are those elements.
 But there’s a lot more to it than I’d never anticipated, and there are some legitimate challenges.

 Telecommuting is work arrangement in which the employee works outside the company’s office space, typically from home, coffee shops, libraries and other remote co-working spaces.
-The employee communicates with employers, colleagues and clients via telephone, email and communication applications.
+The employee communicates with employers, colleagues and clients via telephone, email and comunication applications.
 Sometimes, the employee might pay visits to the office to attend meetings and to touch base with employers, but there’s less and less of a need to do so as face-to-face interaction is replaced by virtual face-to-face interaction via mobile and desktop screens.

 A report on telecommuting in the United States from FlexJobs and Global Workplace Analytics, 2017 State of Telecommuting in the U.S. Employee Workforce, found that 3.9 million U.S. employees who make up 2.9 percent of the total U.S. workforce work from home at least half of the time.
-In fact, there’s been a 115 percent percent increase in telecommuting between 2005 to 2015 (up from 1.8 million in 2005).
+In fact, there’s been a 115 percent increase in telecommuting between 2005 to 2015 (up from 1.8 million in 2005).
 Perhaps the increase is because working from home is an attractive opportunity, never mind the fact that the average annual income of telecommuters is $4,000 per year higher than those who work on-site.

 Forty percent more U.S. employers offered flexible workplace options in 2017 than in 2010, which has given employees a lot more freedom regarding both work location and work hours, plus more flexibility to balance work and personal obligations.
 Working from home also makes a lot of people more productive in that they don’t have to waste time commuting to and from the office, and they can handle their daily responsibilities devoid of workplace distractions.
 A report released by the company Chess Media Group found that 90 percent of workers actually believe that an organization offering flexible work environments is more attractive than an organization that does not offer any opportunities to work remotely.

 Telecommuting also benefits employers in that it allows them to work with top talent, regardless of location.
 Because those employees are likely to be happier in their jobs, it also leads to greater employee retention.
 Therefore, another advantage of telecommuting for an employer with a telecommuting policy is, often, better work.
 Because an employee with a telecommuting job has a better work-life balance, their morale is boosted, which subsequently boosts employee performance.
-Likewise, it of course saves companies money in office expenses like equipment, amenities and more — plus rent and utilities if they choose to forgo an office altogether.
+Likewise, it, of course, saves companies money in office expenses like equipment, amenities and more — plus rent and utilities if they choose to forgo an office altogether.

 Theoretically, a lot of us don’t need offices anyway.
 New technologies allow employees to stay connected so long as they’ve got an internet connection.
 Services like Slack and Google Hangouts allow employees to keep in quicker communication than email itself, and virtual conferencing platforms like Skype for Business allow them to meet face to face through their screens.
 Google Drive allows employees to create assets and seamlessly share and peer edit documents, presentations and spreadsheets, as well.
 Besides, according to Forbes, millennials, who are very used to being connected online, are projected to be the majority of the U.S. workforce by 2020, which is just around the corner.